Connecting MCP Servers

 Managing MCP server connections

 Updating authentication credentials – If your authentication credentials need to be updated, you will need to re-register your MCP server.
-Navigate to the Settings page the AWS DevOps Agent console, locate your MCP server, remove any active associations, and click Deregister.
+Navigate to the Capability Providers page in the AWS DevOps Agent console, locate your MCP server, remove any active associations, and click Deregister.
 Next, register your MCP server with the new authentication credentials and re-create any necessary associations with your Agent Space.

 Viewing connected MCP servers – To see all MCP servers connected to your Agent Space, select your Agent Space, go to the Capabilities tab, and check the MCP Servers section.
 You can also update selected tools here.